The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 /bin/bash script.sh

-Note: There must be no space before #!.
-The first character must be # and the second !.
+Note: There must not be any spaces before #!/.
+The first character of the file must be #, and the second must be !.

 3. Meaning and Characteristics of #!/bin/bash